KeepSafe/Cashier/README.md

 [![Build Status](https://travis-ci.com/KeepSafe/Cashier.svg?token=GKHJnCCyj3zqzwTu3uMu&branch=master)](https://travis-ci.com/KeepSafe/Cashier)

 A general billing provider for Android.
-Supports Google Play's in-app billing v3 and Amazon's in-app billing out of the box.
+Supports Google Play's in-app billing v3 and Amazon's in-app purchasing v2 out of the box.

 **Min SDK:** 9

 ## Overview

 Managing multiple billing services in your Android app is a painful experience when each billing service has their own way of doing things.
-Google's In-App billing service, for example, requires IPC calls to the Google Play app on users' phones; while others, such as Amazon's in-app billing service requires network calls, services, and listeners.
+Google's In-App billing service, for example, requires IPC calls to the Google Play app on users' phones; while others, such as Amazon's in-app purchasing service requires a broadcast receiver and a listener.

 Cashier takes aim to resolve these issues by providing a single consistent API design with differing underlying implementations so that you can write your billing code once, and easily swap billing providers.